 Over the past year Aleksandra Waliszewska (born 1976 in Warsaw) has etched out a place for herself among the brightest young talents of Poland's art scene and a promising export in the near future.
 A graduate of the Academy of Fine Arts in Warsaw and recipient of scholarships awarded by the Polish Ministry of Culture and National Heritage, she is among the few new artists brave enough to avoid the slick temptations of new media and performance, opting instead for one of the most traditional art forms: painting.
 Over the past decade, she has had more than 20 solo exhibitions in Poland and abroad, collaborating with the international art group Frederic on exhibitions in Paris and presenting her work in collections published by My Dance The Skull, United Dead Artists, Les Editions Du 57, Drippy Bone Books, Editions Kaugummi.

-Currently, she is part of the Focus Poland 2013 - Take 5 group show at the Centre for Contemporary Art in Toruń, joining the ranks of Oskar Dawicki, Agnieszka Polska and Honza Zamojski.
+She was part of the Focus Poland 2013 - Take 5 group show at the Centre for Contemporary Art in Toruń, joining the ranks of Oskar Dawicki, Agnieszka Polska and Honza Zamojski.
 Put together by international art curator curator Friederike Fast (Museum Marta Herford), the show aims to reflect the dynamic quality of the Polish art scene and single out five of the most intriguing artists of the generation born in the 1970s.
-In mid-February, she was selected to join a group of four artists represented by the Leto Gallery at Arco Madrid, one of the biggest art fairs in Spain with more than 200 galleries from 27 countries in attendance.
+In February 2013, she was selected to join a group of four artists represented by the Leto Gallery at Arco Madrid, one of the biggest art fairs in Spain with more than 200 galleries from 27 countries in attendance.
 The theme of the Leto showcase is an exploration of how language and literature have impacted contemporary art, particularly with respect to conceptual art.
 On the final day of the fair, Waliszewska was awarded the Grand Prix for the best work presented by a contemporary foreign artist.
 Arco Madrid organisers remarked on how critics have recognised Waliszewska for her "strange, highly imaginative, informal figures that refer to the late Gothic aesthetic".

 Her early works were inspired by the Quattrocenta style characteristic of the work of Piero Della Francesa, Masaccio and Giotto.
 Of greatest interest was the role of colour and mood, and the way these 14th-century masters applied paint to the canvas.
 These inspirations were combined with themes that wove throughout modern art and contemporary art history, as well as the immediate world around her.
 In her 2000 work Three Graces, an iconic painting of the Madonna is paired with a television set.
 For Waliszewska, the composition of the image is of principal importance.
 She also cites the works of Polish graphic artists from the 16th century: Tomasz Treter (1547-1610) and Jan Ziarnko (1575-1628) as greatly inspiring for a number of her works.
 One of her ambitions is to create a publication that would juxtapose their works with her own, illustrating the threads that connect them.